GitHubDragonFly/Android_Tablet_Test/README.md

 There might be bugs in the app.
 Not everything could be tested by me, since I don't have access to all the different PLCs supported by the libplctag library.
 See the libplctag website for all PLCs supported by the library.

-Screenshots folder has pictures of this app running inside the Android x86 emulator tablet (Nexus 7 (2012) API 25).
+Screenshots folder has pictures of this app running inside the Android x86 emulator tablet (Nexus 7 (2012) API 25) as well as BlueStacks emulator.
 The app was also tested as working on an old RCA tablet with arm processor and Android 5.0.

 # Build